 Bullying is a problem that we face and tackle seriously.
-Our conditions are:
+Our agreements are:

-- ✓ All classes have well defined 'agreements' made by teachers and students including specific, ageappropriate rules related to behaviour and the treatment of others - ✓ All classes weekly pay attention to personal, social and health education through the International Primary Curriculum and Jigsaw, which encourages children to think positively about themselves and others.
-The personal goals in the IPC are: adaptable, collaborator, communicator, empathetic, ethical, resilient, respectful and thinker - ✓ The school wants to prevent bullying problems.
-Whether or not there is a known instance of bullying, the subject of 'bullying' will be discussed at school with the children and rules will be agreed - ✓ We see bullying as a problem for all parties directly involved: pupils (bullied children, bullies and the silent group), teachers and the parents - ✓ When a staff member picks up on signals of bullying behaviour whether these are his/her own observations or information received from parents or pupils who have approached the member of staff, they are expected to act - ✓ If bullying occurs, teachers (in cooperation with the parents) will respond and take a clear position and provide help to the bullied child and the bully, and help the silent middle group, parents and each other (staff).
-We make everyone aware of the problem and keep them involved - ✓ When bullying, despite all efforts, re-emerges, then the school takes a direct approach.
-If the problem is not addressed correctly or the approach does not produce the desired result, then the confidential adviser becomes involved.
-The confidential adviser (Mrs Katie Zalewska) can investigate the problem, consult experts and advise the competent authority.
+- All classes have well defined 'agreements' made by teachers and students including specific, age-appropriate rules related to behaviour and the treatment of others. - ✓ All classes weekly pay attention to personal, social and health education through the International Primary Curriculum and Jigsaw, which encourages students to think positively about themselves and others.
+The personal goals are taught explicitly. - Whether or not there is a known instance of bullying, the subject of 'bullying' is discussed at school with the students. - We acknowledge bullying is a problem for all parties directly involved: students (bullied students, bullies, and the silent group), teachers and the parents. - ✓ When a staff member picks up on signals of bullying behaviour whether these are his/her own observations or information received from parents or students who have approached the member of staff, they are expected to act. - If bullying occurs, teachers (in cooperation with the parents) will respond and take a clear position and provide help to the bullied child and the bully, and help the silent middle group, parents, and each other (staff).
+We make everyone aware of the problem and keep them involved. - We make students aware that we have a confidential adviser (Mrs Katie Zalewska) they can turn to, and how to approach her. - When bullying, despite all efforts, re-emerges, then the school takes a direct approach.
+If the problem is not addressed correctly or the approach does not produce the desired result, then the confidential adviser and/or the School Counsellor becomes involved.
+They can investigate the problem, consult experts, and advise the competent authority.